 You use the dollar sign ($) to specify that what follows is a command.
 The command itself is enclosed with in the simple brackets as (…).
 In the above example the date command is executed and the result is appended to the file name.

 Renaming Multiple Files

 The rename command is meant for this use case.
 It allows you to easily rename files (or folders) based on a regular expression.
-Using the mv command to do a rename of multiple command is much more involved.
+Using the mv command to do a rename of multiple files is much more involved.
 You can do this by using a shell loop such as for or while and using mv repeatedly for each file.

 The rename command takes regular expressions to match existing file names and you can replace a part of the file name that are common across all matching file names.